johannschopplich/toon/SPEC.md

 - If a "{ … }" fields segment occurs between the "]" and the ":", parse field names using the active delimiter; unescape quoted names.
 - Require a colon ":" after the bracket/fields segment.
 - Return the header (key?, length, delimiter, fields?, hasLengthMarker) and any inline values after the colon.
+- Absence of a delimiter symbol in the bracket segment ALWAYS means comma for that header (no inheritance).

 ### 20.3 parseDelimitedValues

 - Iterate characters left-to-right while maintaining a current token and an inQuotes flag.
 - On a double quote, toggle inQuotes.
 - While inQuotes, treat backslash + next char as a literal pair (string parser validates later).
-- Only split on the active delimiter when not in quotes.
+- Only split on the active delimiter when not in quotes (unquoted occurrences).
 - Trim surrounding spaces around each token.
 Empty tokens decode to empty string.

 ### 20.4 Primitive Token Parsing

 - If token starts with a quote, it MUST be a properly quoted string (no trailing characters after the closing quote).
-Unescape using only the five escapes; otherwise error.
+Unescape using only the five escapes; otherwise MUST error.
 - Else if token is true/false/null → boolean/null.
 - Else if token is numeric without forbidden leading zeros and finite → number.
 - Else → string.

 ### 20.5 Object and List Item Parsing

-- Key-value line: parse a key up to the first colon; missing colon → error.
+- Key-value line: parse a key up to the first colon; missing colon → MUST error.
 The remainder of the line is the primitive value (if present).
 - Nested object: "key:" with nothing after colon opens a nested object.
 If this is:
   - A field inside a regular object: nested fields are at depth +1 relative to that line.
   - The first field on a list-item hyphen line: nested fields at depth +2 relative to the hyphen line; subsequent fields at +1.